 For hotel owners, revenue management can be neatly summarised as the following: Selling the right room, to the right customer, at the right time, for the right price, via the right distribution channel, with the best cost efficiency.

 Ultimately, revenue management allows those operating in hotel management to make more informed decisions, backed up by evidence and data, in order to optimise business practices.
 With a robust revenue management strategy in place, owners can bring more money in, ensure their costs are covered and, ultimately, maximise profit.

 What is a Revenue Management System (RMS)?

-Essentially, a Revenue Management System, or RMS or short, is a software solution, which allows you to carry out important revenue management tasks more efficiently and effectively.
+Essentially, a Revenue Management System, or short RMS, is a software solution, which allows you to carry out important revenue management tasks more efficiently and effectively.
 It will make use of data from your own hotel, and from the market at large, in order to help you to make more informed decisions.

 Typically, a good Revenue Management System will use the data and its own algorithms to carry out a real-time analysis of the state of the market, and of demand, in order to calculate ideal room rates.
 As a result, most of the important hotel revenue management decisions can be carried out from a single, centralised dashboard.

 Why is a Revenue Management System Important?